inbo/protocolsource/README.md

 The version number is of the form `YYYY.NN`. `YYYY` indicates the year in which the protocol was released.
 The `NN` is a number that indicates the order of release within that year (starting with 01).
 The same version of a protocol may or may not be available in multiple languages (see [Folder and filename syntaxis](#folder-and-filename-syntaxis) and [Translations of protocols](CONTRIBUTING.md#translations-of-protocols)).

+The version number is protocol-*aspecific* by definition, i.e. it spans the whole protocols repository (e.g. sfp-401 version `2020.02` will be followed by sfp-401 version `2020.04` if sfp-401 was not updated in the `protocols-2020.03` release).

 ### Dependencies